The first step to ecommerce business success is finding your niche specific market.

 Although it’s possible to compete favorably with them, It will take you much more sweat, guts, and strength to get to that level.
 For a beginner, target a niche that is not overpopulated.

-To find out if big brands are ranking in your chosen niches and if small brands have a chance:
+To find out if big brands are ranking in your chosen niches and if small business brands have a chance:

 - Use Ahrefs to find out how many high domain rating websites there are